-The D, MRs, and COMMENTS keywords in this display are part of the complete set of SCCS keywords.
+The D, MRs, and COMMENTS keywords indicated by callouts in this display are part of the complete set of SCCS keywords.
 Use the sccs help command to display a list of the keywords and their meanings.

 - 1 The D keyword marks delta information.
 The two numbers after gunther(the programmer's user name) indicate the new and old revision levels.
-The slash-separated numbers indicate the numbers of lines added, deleted, and left unchanged. - 2 The keyword MRs lists major revisions; the major revision is the first element of a file's SID.
+The slash-separated numbers indicate the numbers of lines added, deleted, and left unchanged. - 2 The MRs keyword lists major revisions; the major revision is the first element of a file's SID. - 3 The COMMENTS keyword provides a place for historical information in freeform text format.